Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

     - salt length: either <= hashlen (see note), or any depending on algorithm

-Note: above, "<= hashlen" means that hashlen is used if possible, but if it doesn't fit because the key is too short, then the maximum lenght that fits is used.
+Note: above, "<= hashlen" means that hashlen is used if possible, but if it doesn't fit because the key is too short, then the maximum length that fits is used.

 The RSA/PK API is in principle more flexible than the PSA Crypto API.
 The